 By Texas patent lawyer, Vincent Allen.
 As of August 24, 2019, there are 12,083 registered patent agents and 35,331 registered patent lawyers.
 Patent lawyers and patent agents are eligible to practice before the United States Patent & Trademark Office (USPTO).
 3,508 registered Texas patent lawyers and agents call Texas home.
 This is the second most… Read more »

 Written by Texas Patent Attorney Vincent Allen.
-From a farm boy in Mississippi to a big city Texas intellectual property lawyer, this is the story of how I became a Texas patent attorney.
-I was not one of those like my partner David who knew he wanted to be a patent attorney before he even… Read more »
+From a farm boy in Mississippi to a big city Texas patent lawyer, this is the story of how I became a patent attorney.
+I was not one of those like my partner David who knew he wanted to be a patent attorney before he even went to… Read more »

 Written by Vincent Allen The U.S. Patent and Trademark Office (USPTO) now requires that any applicant, registrant or party to a trademark proceeding whose domicile is not located within the U.S. must be represented by a U.S. attorney.
 You can find the new rule at 37 C.F.R. § 2.11.
 The rule was effective August 3,… Read more »

 Less than a year ago, the US Patent and Trademark Office (USPTO) officially opened the doors to its new Texas Regional Office in Dallas.
 This regional office provides outreach services for inventors and entrepreneurs in the state of Texas, as well as Alabama, Arkansas, Louisiana, Mississippi, New Mexico, Oklahoma and Tennessee.
 David Carstens (DC) recently… Read more »